benjaminselfridge/logix/README.md

 Changing goal to "a | b => ~(~a & ~b) & (b <-> b)".
 ```

-If you enter the sequent incorrectly, logix will report a parse error and not
+If you enter the sequent incorrectly, logix will report a parse error and not give
-give you any helpful information.
-This is something that needs to be improved,
+you any helpful information. logix can automatically parenthesize expressions; ~,
-but it's still easy enough to figure out what you did wrong. logix can
-automatically parenthesize expressions; ~ binds the tightest, then & and |, then
+forall and exists bind the tightest, then & and |, then ->, and finally <-> binds the
-->, and finally <-> binds the loosest.
-Every binary connective is right
+loosest.
+Every binary connective is right associative:
-associative:

 ```
-> top => a -> b -> a
+> top => a -> b & c & d -> a
-Changing goal to " => a -> (b -> a)".
+Changing goal to " => a -> ((b & (c & d)) -> a)".
 ```

-If you need any help using logix, feel free to contact me at my email address,
-benselfridge at gmail dot com.

 ## More info & current status